Maps

 The BC Government provides free passenger/vehicle ferry service via Inland Ferries across lakes and rivers that are not spanned by bridges.
 And water taxis provide access to many remote islands and inlets along the coast.
 They also ferry people short distances in waterfront cities and towns, such as Vancouver and Victoria.

-Those travelling between Vancouver and Nanaimo can use BC’s new fast-ferry service, Hullo.
+Those travelling between Vancouver and Nanaimo can use BC’s fast-ferry service, Hullo.
 The foot-passenger (no cars) service is the quickest way to get between the two cities, with multiple trips running daily that take only 70 minutes.

-New BC Ferries Saver Fare
+BC Ferries Saver Fare

 Save Now